You don’t need an LIS

 All the additional LIS features that a primary care practice needs are covered by Relaymed.
 For instance, analytical reports and digital QC logs can be produced when site reviews come around, or to re-certify with CLIA.
 With all the other great features that Relaymed brings to the table (such as QC logs and abnormality flags) as well as guaranteed EHR accuracy, you will always remain compliant with regulatory bodies such as CLIA when running both waived and non-waived tests.

-By utilizing modern cloud-based technologies, we are able to eradicate the massive expenses of hardware and implementation that come with an LIS.
+By utilizing modern cloud-based technologies, we are able to eradicate the massive expenses of hardware and implementation that come with a laboratory information system.
 This allows us to offer Relaymed on affordable monthly subscription plans, without compromising the security of your data.

 Like to learn more?